+Formal leadership roles like the Leader of the Week ensure that all students develop their personal leadership style, such as motivating the student group to express more gratitude, mediating a conflict between their peers, and implementing creative projects to enhance their semester experience.
 When they venture into the wilderness on Outdoor Programming trips, physical exertion and unpredictable natural elements amplify community challenges, requiring students to depend on each other in order to succeed.
-Formal leadership roles like the Leader of the Day ensure that all students develop their personal leadership style, such as motivating the student group to express more gratitude, mediating a conflict between their peers, and implementing creative projects to enhance their semester experience.